Eid-Nouh/Eid-Nouh/README.md

 <p align="center">

-“Great software is built with passion, architecture, and clean code.”
+"Great software is built with passion, architecture, and clean code."

 </p>